mo72001/Bigdata-hospital/README.md

 ## Description
-This project explores and analyzes hospital admission data using PySpark.
+This project explores and analyzes hospital admission data using both machine learning (ML) and deep learning (DL) techniques.
 It involves data loading, cleaning, exploring, and visualizing key metrics from a large hospital dataset.
 Various data processing techniques are applied, including dealing with missing values, analyzing categorical columns, and summarizing statistics.
+The models were trained and evaluated using different algorithms to predict hospital admission types.